This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Magnesium supplements have been shown to be helpful for both acute and preventive headache treatment.
 They are also “simple, inexpensive, safe and a well-tolerated option,” according to some experts.

 How much magnesium glycinate should you take for migraines and headaches?
 A general recommendation is to take about 400 to 500 milligrams a day.
 (Less may also be helpful, so start low and increase as needed.)
-Magnesium oxide is also a good option for preventing and treating migraines.

-5. Beneficial for Blood Pressure (Hypertension)
+5. Beneficial for blood pressure (hypertension)

-Magnesium also has an anti-inflammatory role and can help to keep arteries clear.
+Magnesium also has an anti-inflammatory role and can help keep arteries clear.
 Additionally, use of magnesium glycinate may help normalize irregular heartbeats (or “heart flutters”) that cause chest pains and feelings of anxiety.

-6. Can Help Decrease PMS Symptoms
+6. Can help decrease PMS symptoms

 If you struggle with PMS symptoms like anxiety, fatigue, cramps and headaches, then consider trying magnesium glycinate.
 It has been shown in some studies to help decrease release of prostaglandins, which can trigger inflammation, cramps and pain.

-One double-blinded placebo-controlled clinical trial found that a combination of vitamin B6 and magnesium taken over the course of two menstrual cycles had the greatest effect on reducing the severity of PMS symptoms.
+One double-blinded, placebo-controlled, clinical trial found that a combination of vitamin B6 and magnesium taken over the course of two menstrual cycles had the greatest effect on reducing the severity of PMS symptoms.
 The women who experienced the most improvements took 250 milligrams of magnesium plus 40 milligrams of vitamin B6 daily from the first day of their menstrual cycles to the start of the next cycle.

-Researchers believe that magnesium deficiency may be one underlying cause as well as the aggravation factor of PMS symptoms.
+Researchers believe that magnesium deficiency may be one underlying cause as well as an aggravation factor of PMS symptoms.
 Magnesium seems to offer relief for women with PMS due to its relaxing effects and ability to control neuromuscular stimulations and inflammation.

 Other benefits of magnesium glycinate may include:

-• Reduced leg cramps during pregnancy
+- Reduced leg cramps during pregnancy

-• Less muscle spasms and cramps among athletes
+- Less muscle spasms and cramps among athletes

-• Improved athletic performance and recovery from workouts
+- Improved athletic performance and recovery from workouts

-• Improved quality of life, flexibility and functionality among people with chronic pain
+- Improved quality of life, flexibility and functionality among people with chronic pain

-• Help controlling blood sugar among those with diabetes/insulin resistance
+- Help controlling blood sugar among those with diabetes/insulin resistance

-• Improved bone health among those susceptible to bone fractures
+- Improved bone health among those susceptible to bone fractures

 Sources

-Magnesium glycinate comes in several forms, including liquid and capsule form.
-Capsules are the most common type of magnesium glycinate supplement.
 Magnesium glycinate is typically available in capsules containing 120 milligrams or 125 milligrams, which means most people need to take several doses per day to meet their needs (usually between 250 and 420 milligrams for adults).

-Magnesium Glycinate vs. Citrate
+Magnesium glycinate vs. citrate

 Magnesium citrate is a popular, widely available and inexpensive form of magnesium that’s combined with citric acid.
 This form is more likely to have a laxative effect when taken in high doses but is otherwise safe to use for improving digestion and preventing constipation.
-It’s highly recommended for people looking for help with digestive issues like constipation and acid indigestion, but taking too much can cause loose stools.

-While magnesium supplements can be helpful, of course it’s ideal to also consume plenty of magnesium from natural, whole food sources, especially nutrient-dense foods, such as dark leafy green vegetables, legumes, avocado, nuts, bananas and sweet potatoes.
+While magnesium supplements can be helpful, it’s ideal to also consume plenty of magnesium from natural, whole food sources, especially nutrient-dense foods, such as dark leafy green vegetables, legumes, avocado, nuts, bananas and sweet potatoes.
 Ideally you want to eat magnesium-rich foods that have been grown in organic soil, which may result in higher levels of this mineral.

 Can you take magnesium citrate and glycinate together?

-Yes, just be sure not to take a high dose of both types, which may cause some side effects.
 Different forms of magnesium supplements are better suited to treat different symptoms, based on how they are absorbed and distributed throughout the body.
 For example, if you suffer from both headaches and constipation, taking magnesium citrate and glycinate together may be beneficial.

 Magnesium glycinate dosage recommendations depend on factors including your age, weight, health status, medical history, and whether or not you’re deficient in magnesium.

-• Infants–6 months: 30 milligrams
+- Infants–6 months: 30 milligrams

-• 7–12 months: 75 milligrams
+- 7–12 months: 75 milligrams

-• 1–3 years: 80 milligrams
+- 1–3 years: 80 milligrams

-• 4–8 years: 130 milligrams
+- 4–8 years: 130 milligrams

-• 9–13 years: 240 milligrams
+- 9–13 years: 240 milligrams

-• 14–18 years: 410 milligrams for men; 360 milligrams for women
+- 14–18 years: 410 milligrams for men; 360 milligrams for women

-• 19–30 years: 400 milligrams for men; 310 milligrams for women
+- 19–30 years: 400 milligrams for men; 310 milligrams for women

-• Adults 31 years and older: 420 milligrams for men; 320 milligrams for women
+- Adults 31 years and older: 420 milligrams for men; 320 milligrams for women

-• Pregnant women: 350–360 milligrams
+- Pregnant women: 350–360 milligrams

-• Women who are breastfeeding: 310–320 milligrams
+- Women who are breastfeeding: 310–320 milligrams

-Most studies have used magnesium glycinate doses in the range of 250 to 350 milligrams per day, which has been shown to be effective for reducing symptoms like cramps, headaches and restlessness.
 Higher doses around 400 to 500 milligrams daily are also used to manage anxiety and trouble sleeping, while very high doses around 1,000 milligrams per day are sometimes administered by doctors under supervision.

-Most authorities state that doses less than 350 milligrams daily is safest for most adults.
+Most authorities state that doses less than 350 milligrams daily are safest for most adults.
 In other words, the “daily upper intake level” for magnesium is about 350 to 400 mg/day for anyone over 8 years old.

 Should I take magnesium in the morning or at night?

 The best time of day to take magnesium for most people is right before bed.
 It’s also a good idea to split doses, taking some in the morning and some at night, which can help with absorption.
-That said, magnesium can be taken at any time that is most convenient and easiest to stick with.

 Risks and Side Effects

-Is it safe to take magnesium glycinate daily?
-Yes, unless you’re suffering from a known health problem that can make it difficult to maintain normal magnesium levels, such as kidney disease/failure.
 To prevent potential side effects, stick to the proper dose of magnesium, and aim to have no more than 300–400 milligrams at one dose.
 Otherwise, a daily magnesium supplement should be safe as long as you don’t notice any symptoms like diarrhea.

 Magnesium supplements pose little risk for side effects or toxicity, but experiencing magnesium glycinate side effects is still possible.
 Potential magnesium glycinate side effects may include diarrhea, cramping and digestive upset.
-Rarely, when very high doses of magnesium are taken, complications can occur including irregular heartbeats, low blood pressure, confusion and lowed breathing.

 The good news is that many people find magnesium glycinate to be one of the most easily tolerated forms of magnesium.
-That means it’s less likely to cause issues compared to forms, such as magnesium oxide or magnesium citrate.
+That means it’s less likely to cause issues compared to other forms, such as magnesium oxide or magnesium citrate.

 Does magnesium glycinate help you poop?

 Most people don’t need to worry about magnesium glycinate causing diarrhea.
-Because it’s absorbed in the intestines it’s less likely to have a laxative effect compared to other magnesium supplements, such as magnesium citrate.
-If you’ve experienced loose stools from other forms of magnesium, then trying magnesium glycinate is a good option.
+Because it’s absorbed in the intestines, it’s less likely to have a laxative effect compared to other magnesium supplements, such as magnesium citrate.

 People with renal/kidney problems or who are taking antibiotics should be careful about taking magnesium supplements and consult with their doctors first.
-Having kidney disease can interfere with the body’s ability to regulate magnesium levels, therefore supplementing can potentially be dangerous.
+Having kidney disease can interfere with the body’s ability to regulate magnesium levels — therefore supplementing can potentially be dangerous.

 Final Thoughts

-• Magnesium glycinate is a highly absorbable form of magnesium supplementation that is made with magnesium combined with the amino acid glycine.
+- Magnesium glycinate is a highly absorbable form of magnesium supplementation that is made with magnesium combined with the amino acid glycine.
 This form is recommended for anyone with a known magnesium deficiency and less likely to cause laxative effects than some other magnesium supplements.

-• Magnesium deficiency is one of the most common nutrient deficiencies in the world, which is why magnesium supplements can help some people.
+- Magnesium deficiency is one of the most common nutrient deficiencies in the world, which is why magnesium supplements can help some people.
 Benefits of taking magnesium glycinate include helping manage headaches, anxiety, insomnia, cramps and spasms, high blood pressure, and bone loss.

-• There are few risks associated with magnesium glycinate supplementation, but if you experience symptoms like diarrhea, nausea or cramping, you may be taking too much magnesium.
+- There are few risks associated with magnesium glycinate supplementation, but if you experience symptoms like diarrhea, nausea or cramping, you may be taking too much magnesium.

-• Magnesium glycinate is usually taken in doses between 250 to 350 milligrams per day, but you may need more or less depending on your symptoms and health status.
+- Magnesium glycinate is usually taken in doses between 250 to 350 milligrams per day, but you may need more or less depending on your symptoms and health status.